ksachdeva/langchain-graphrag/README.md

 ### `langchain_graphrag`

 This is the core library that implements the GraphRAG paper.
 It is built on top of the `langchain` library.

-The concepts described in GraphRAG paper are implemented in a modular fashion with easy extensibility and replacement in mind.

 #### An example code for local search using the API